ropensci-archive/roweb2/content/blog/2015-05-20-database-interfaces.md

 SQL databases have many advantages - one important advantage is that SQL syntax is widely used, and there are probably clients in every concievable language for interacting with SQL databases.
 However, NoSQL can be a better fit in many cases, overriding this SQL syntax familiarity.

-There is another type of NoSQL database, the graph database, including [Neo4j][neo4j] and [Titan][titan].
+There is another type of NoSQL database, the graph database, including [Neo4j](http://neo4j.com/) and [Titan](https://github.com/thinkaurelius/titan/).
 We didn't talk much about them here, but they can be useful when you have naturally graph like data.
-A science project using a graph database is [Open Tree of Life][opentree].
+A science project using a graph database is [Open Tree of Life](http://opentreeoflife.github.io/).
 There is an R client for Neo4J: [RNeo4j](https://github.com/nicolewhite/RNeo4j).

 Let us know if you have any feedback on these packages, and/or if you think there's anything else we should be thinking about making in this space.
 Now on to some examples of rOpenSci packages.

 ## Get devtools

 We'll need `devtools` to install some of these packages, as not all are on CRAN.
 If you are on Windows, see [these notes](https://github.com/hadley/devtools#updating-to-the-latest-version-of-devtools).

 ```r
 install.packages("devtools")